Be part of the big day

 - This area needs to be looked after by a dedicated team of friendly, switched-on volunteers who can help to run the bag drop area like clockwork!

 - We need enthusiastic and friendly volunteers who can join our start team to motivate and inspire all of our runners before they set off on their 13.1mile challenge.

 - You will be required to communicate and help control the flowof the thousands runners to the start line so that they start in the right place and at the right time and with a smile on their face!

 - We need all singing, all dancing, happy, cheering, loud volunteers to welcome our runners across the finish line and to congratulate them on their achievement.

 - You might also be adorning them with medals and handing out t-shirts and medals.

-- You’ll be supported by a Zone Leader, Sector Manager and Moto Marshals so will not have to deal with these challenges directly but we’ll need you to be notifying us when support is required.
+- You’ll be supported by a Zone Manager and Moto Marshals so may not have to deal with these challenges alone but we’ll need you to be notifying us when support is required.

 - This is where our runners can grab a quick drink and maybe a moment’s rest so we need a team of organised, friendly, welcoming volunteers to support our runners when they need it most, and to keep them hydrated, feeling positive and get them back running again.

 How Much Time Do You Need To Commit?

 Your commitment to volunteering will only be one day – the Event Day on the Sunday.
 Start and Finish timings and the length of your shift will vary depending on the role you are doing.
 On average shifts are around a maximum of 7-8 hours.

 We do ask you to prepare for the event by reading through the information provided, which will detail your role and important information about the event.
 You’ll receive this information approximately 2 weeks before the event and it should take approx. 30 minutes to an hour to read through and understand.